What it is

 Specifically, Hoist does not:

-The risk flags in an Evidence Pack are drawn from source data.
+The review signals in an Evidence Pack are drawn from source data.
 They are not model predictions.
 The verdict reflects what the sources say, not what the sources imply.
 Your agent should surface human review items to the user before acting on a result.
 Hoist tells your agent what the sources say.
 It does not turn a risky transaction into a safe one.